Cauchy momentum equation: Conservation form

-where j is the momentum density at the point considered in the continuum (for which the continuity equation holds), F is the flux associated to the momentum density, and s contains all of the body forces per unit volume. u ⊗ u is the outer product of the velocity with itself.
+where j is the momentum density at the point considered in the continuum (for which the continuity equation holds), F is the flux associated to the momentum density, and f contains all of the body forces per unit volume. u ⊗ u is the outer product of the velocity with itself.

-Here j and s have same number of dimensions N as the flow speed and the body acceleration, while F, being a tensor, has N^{2}.
+Here j and f have same number of dimensions N as the flow speed and the body acceleration, while F, being a tensor, has N^{2}.

 In the Eulerian forms it is apparent that the assumption of no deviatoric stress brings Cauchy equations to the Euler equations.

 Convective acceleration

 An example of convective acceleration.
 The flow is steady (time-independent), but the fluid decelerates as it moves down the diverging duct (assuming incompressible or subsonic compressible flow).

 A significant feature of the Navier–Stokes equations is the presence of convective acceleration: the effect of time-independent acceleration of a flow with respect to space.
 While individual continuum particles indeed experience time dependent acceleration, the convective acceleration of the flow field is a spatial effect, one example being fluid speeding up in a nozzle.

 Regardless of what kind of continuum is being dealt with, convective acceleration is a nonlinear effect.
 Convective acceleration is present in most flows (exceptions include one-dimensional incompressible flow), but its dynamic effect is disregarded in creeping flow (also called Stokes flow).
 Convective acceleration is represented by the nonlinear quantity u ⋅ ∇u, which may be interpreted either as (u ⋅ ∇)u or as u ⋅ (∇u), with ∇u the tensor derivative of the velocity vector u.
 Both interpretations give the same result.